 As with everything, it all starts with what we are nourishing our bodies with.
 When we give the body what it needs, it does a really good job (on it’s own) of keeping us healthy.

 As I alluded to above, whenever possible the goal for all babies is to consume breast milk; ideally for the first year.
 Between 6-12 months we start to introduce solid foods.
 There are many different ways to approach this.
-Actually even for me, I ended up choosing 2 different introduction paths for my girls based on their varying needs.
+Actually even for me, I ended up choosing 2 different paths for my girls based on their different needs.
 In general though this is what I recommend to new parents:

 - Start with healthy fats: avocado & soft egg yolk, ideally from organic pastured eggs, are good first choices.